-The application process to become an accredited eCMID Vessel Inspector has been kept as simple as possible.
-However the onus is on you to provide the necessary evidence by way of experience and competence to support your completed application and to prove your case to the assessor.
+The application process to become an eCMID Accredited Vessel Inspector has been kept as simple as possible.
+However the onus is on you to provide the necessary documentary evidence by way of experience and competence to support your completed application and to prove your case to the Assessor.

-You may apply for accreditation in up to seven vessel classifications: LNG-fuelled, jack-up, pipe and cable layers, DP, heavy lift, general vessels and MISW (small workboats).
+You may apply for accreditation in up to six vessel classifications: LNG-fuelled, jack-up, pipe and cable layers, DP, general vessels and MISW (small workboats).

 HOW THE ACCREDITATION SCORING SYSTEM WORKS